rspamd/rspamd.com/doc/quickstart.md

 **Important information**: the default passwords (namely, `q1` and `q2`) are **BANNED**, so you cannot use them in your installation.
 Please set the appropriate passwords before using of the controller.

 Then you can copy this string and store it in the configuration file.
-Rspamd used the [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2) algorithm that makes it very hard to brute-force this password even if it has been compromised.
-From the version 1.3, Rspamd also supports [Catena](https://eprint.iacr.org/2013/525.pdf) password hashing scheme which makes brute-force attacks even more memory- and computationally expensive.

-For the list of all available hashing schemes, use `--list` option:

-    $ rspamadm pw --list
-    pbkdf2: PBKDF2-blake2b - standard CPU intensive "slow" KDF using blake2b hash function
-    catena: Catena-Butterfly - modern CPU and memory intensive KDF

 ### Setting up the WebUI